Command line interfaces

 conda

-environment and install the relevant dependencies of your project. -
+environment and installs the relevant dependencies of your project. -

 dvc add